Impact of COVID-19 pandemic on sports events around the world

 * The Euro 2021 Women’s Championship has been pushed back to July 6-31, 2022.

-* Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.
-The start of the knockout rounds was moved back to September.
+* Asian Champions League: The start of the knockout rounds was moved back to September.

 * The Chinese Football Association (CFA) has drawn up three plans to complete the 2020 Chinese Super League (CSL) season, one of which would see the campaign begin in late June and finish in December.